Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What are HNCs and HNDs?

-A Higher National Certificate is a level 4 vocational qualification that can be completed in one year full-time, or over two years part-time.
+A Higher National Certificate (HNC) is a level 4 vocational qualification that can be completed in one year full-time, or over two years part-time.
 Level 4 is equivalent to the first year of a degree.

-A Higher National Diploma is a level 5 vocational qualification that can be completed in one year full-time, or over two years part-time.
-Level 5 is the equivalent to the second year of a degree.
+A Higher National Diploma(HND) is a level 5 vocational qualification that can be completed in one year full-time, or over two years part-time.
+Level 5 is the equivalent to the second year of a degree and prepares you to gain an honours degree level qualification.
 Upon completion of a HND course, you can go to university for one year to complete your degree.

 Higher Technical Qualifications (HTQs)